Heat transfer in a process plant using a shell and tube heat exchanger

 Plant upsets, safety risks, and performance losses usually occur not because temperature is high or low, but because heat moves at a rate different from what was expected.

-Understanding this difference is essential before attempting any meaningful analysis or design.
+Understanding this difference between heat and temperature is essential before attempting any meaningful analysis or design.

 How Heat Moves Inside Process Plants